A PROTEST has been staged outside Salford Civic Centre after proposed cuts to the Council’s Watchdog Department.

 Protesters claim that the actions will cause detriment to the people of Salford.

-“Part of the cuts are savings from the team that we are all in.”
+“Part of the cuts are redundancies from the team that we are all in.”
 Explains Housing Standards Officer Michael Willis, as he gestures to the crowd of protesters behind him.

 “I work in housing, and it’s usually threats like slum landlords we have to deal with.”

-Slum properties in Greater Manchester are a persistent problem, with some Housing Officers reporting instances of mold growing on walls, rotten doors and windowpanes, and even flooring that has completely disintegrated.
+Slum properties in Greater Manchester are a persistent problem, with some Housing Officers reporting instances of mould growing on walls, rotten doors and windowpanes, and even flooring that has completely disintegrated.

-Such houses, which are deemed unfit for residence and rented out illegally, are often occupied by families with small children.
+Such houses, which are deemed unfit for residence and rented out illegally, are often occupied by families with small children, according to the Manchester Evening News.

-Willis believes that the proposed cuts will only serve to make housing problems in Salford worse.
+Willis believes that the proposed cuts will only serve to make existing housing problems in Salford worse.

-“With these cuts, it would mean less officers to go and carry out home inspections, do the enforcement actions and bring these properties up to standard,” continues Michael.
+“With these cuts, it would mean less officers to go and carry out home inspections, do the enforcement actions and bring these properties up to standard,” He explains.

 “If we don’t have the resources, I imagine that Salford would have more slum landlords, which means more slum properties.”